sukretniy/tinySA/README.md

     $ make

+For tinySA Ultra use this command

+    $ make TARGET="F303"

 ### Build firmware using docker

 Using [this docker image](https://hub.docker.com/r/edy555/arm-embedded) and without installing arm toolchain, you can build the firmware.